Zaid-Ajaj/Hawaii/README.md

  - `<output>` is a relative path to the output directory where the project will be generated.
 (Note: this directory is deleted and re-generated when you run `hawaii`)
  - `<synchronous>` is an optional flag that determines whether hawaii should generate client methods that run http requests synchronously.
 This is useful when used inside console applications. (set to false by default)
  - `<asyncReturnType>` is an option to determine whether hawaii should generate client methods that return `Async<'T>` when set to "async" (default) or `Task<'T>` when set to "task" (this option is irrelevant when the `synchronous` option is set to `true`)
+ - `<resolveReferences>` determines whether hawaii will attempt to resolve external references via schema pre-processing.
+This is set to `false` by default but sometimes an OpenApi schema is scattered into multiple schemas across a repository and this might help with the resolution.

 ### Example
 Here is an example configuration for the pet store API: